 If you ask us, the real stars of holiday meals are the side dishes!
 Every family has their own favorites, but three that are a must in our book are dressing (aka stuffing that’s cooked outside of the bird), creamed greens and some type of mash.

 The Nourish PA healthier creamed greens recipe works just as well using spinach, kale, Swiss chard or collard greens.
 So, grab whichever is on sale at the store, or use whatever greens were included in your latest food pantry box or CSA share.
-And you can use any kind of bread to make our dressing recipe!
+Sweet onions shine in this baked, golden-brown casserole, made with your choice of cheese and binding agents.
+And you can use any kind of bread to make our dressing (aka stuffing) recipe!

 The Sweets